How to verify a Texas debt collection agency is bonded

 |---|---|

 | 1.
-Open the Texas Secretary of State Debt Collector Search | Go to the official register at https://direct.sos.state.tx.us/debtcollectors/dcsearch.asp.
-This is the public record of every surety bond filed under Texas Finance Code Chapter 392; no account is needed. |
+Open the Texas Secretary of State Debt Collector Search | Go to the official register: https://texas-sos.appianportalsgov.com/tpdc-public-search-portal, the TPDC Public Search Portal.
+This is the one to use.
+It is official, free, and needs no account, and it is the public record of every surety bond filed under Texas Finance Code Chapter 392.
+The classic search at https://direct.sos.state.tx.us/debtcollectors/DCSearch.asp is still online, but it has not recorded a new filing since August 12, 2025, so an agency bonded after that date will not appear there. |

 | 2.
 Search the agency name | Type the agency name exactly as it appears on its paperwork or website.
 Try shorter versions of the name too, since agencies sometimes file under a parent or legal name that differs from their trading name. |

 | 3.
-Check the bond status and dates | A result showing an active bond means the agency currently meets the Chapter 392 requirement.
-Check the status is active rather than cancelled or expired, and note the file number and dates for your records. |
+Check the bond status and dates | A result showing a bond in force means the agency currently meets the Chapter 392 requirement.
+On the TPDC portal an in-force bond shows as Filed or Active; Closed, Bond Cancelled or Pending Closure mean it has ended or is ending.
+If a cancellation date is shown, the bond ends on that date, whatever the status word says.
+Note the file number and dates for your records. |

 | 4.
-If there is no result, ask before engaging | No filing under any version of the name is a serious red flag.
-Ask the agency directly for its Secretary of State file number and verify it on the register before signing anything or handing over accounts. |
+If there is no result, ask before engaging | First make sure you searched the TPDC Public Search Portal, because the classic search will not show any agency bonded since August 12, 2025.
+If the portal shows no filing under any version of the name, that is a serious red flag.
+Ask the agency directly for its Secretary of State file number and verify that number before signing anything or handing over accounts. |

-Source: statutes.capitol.texas.gov · Last checked: 28 June 2026
+Source: statutes.capitol.texas.gov · Last checked: June 28, 2026

 Common questions about bond checks